-Minute Molecular developed an innovative point-of-care PCR testing system that is able to provide central lab precision in approximately 15 minutes.
+Minute Molecular developed an innovative point-of-care PCR testing system that is able to provide central lab precision in as little as 10 minutes.
 Other unique features of the platform include the ability to use various sample types (nasal swab, saliva, whole blood, etc.) and quantitatively report a viral load.

 Former Board of Directors

-Jack Schuler serves on the Board of Directors of Minute Molecular Diagnostics, Inc. He also has served as a Director of Biodesix since June 2008.
+Jack Schuler served on the Board of Directors of Minute Molecular Diagnostics, Inc. He also has served as a Director of Biodesix since June 2008.
 Mr. Schuler served as a director of Ventana Medical Systems, Inc. from 1991 and as Chairman of the board from 1995 until Ventana’s acquisition by Roche in 2008.
 Prior to joining Ventana, Mr. Schuler was President and Chief Operating Officer of Abbott Laboratories, a diversified health care company, which he joined in 1972 and where he held a number of management and marketing positions, also serving as a director from April 1985 to August 1989.
 Additionally, Mr. Schuler has served as a director of Abbott Laboratories (NYSE:ABT), Medtronic (Lead Director) (NYSE: MDT), Stericyle (Chairman) (NASDAQ: SRCL), Chiron Corporation, and Quidel Corporation (NASDAQ: QDEL), and currently serves on the board of directors of Accelerate Diagnostics (NASDAQ: AXDX).
 Mr. Schuler holds a B.S. in Mechanical Engineering from Tufts University and an M.B.A. from Stanford University Graduate School of Business Administration.